TrustPoint-Project/trustpoint/README.md

 https://python-poetry.org/docs/#installing-with-the-official-installer

-You can also follow the manual steps, without just executing a downloaded script - security wise the better decision ;).
+You can also follow the manual steps, without just executing a downloaded script (security wise, the better decision).

 You can add the following to your .bashrc